ldrobnik/angielski-w-psychologii/README.md

 # Angielski w psychologii

-A **React-based** website advertising services offered by [Katarzyna Łasocha-Nowak](https://angielskiwpsychologii.pl/), an English teacher and translator specialising in psychology.
+A **React-based** website advertising services offered by, an English teacher and translator specialising in psychology.
+(The website is temporarily inactive.)

 * [Main features](#main-features)
 * [Technicalities](#technicalities)